 - The consumption of alcohol should not be the primary purpose of any event, and advertisements for events displayed on campus shall not create such an impression.
 Nonalcoholic beverages and food (snacks, sandwiches, etc.) should be readily and continuously available at all functions where alcoholic beverages are being served.

-- Neither funds raised by the collection of the Center for Leadership and Student Involvement Fee nor programming funds provided to University residences by the University may be used to purchase alcohol.
+- Neither funds raised by the collection of the Office of Student Involvement Fee nor programming funds provided to University residences by the University may be used to purchase alcohol.

 The University Disciplinary Officer or designee may issue a No Contact Order requiring a student to refrain from direct or indirect contact or other interaction with one or more other members of the campus community.
 This may occur, among other circumstances, when the Disciplinary Officer or designee determines that such restrictions are advisable to protect the physical or emotional safety or well-being of specific members of the campus community and/or the orderly functioning of campus operations.
 Students are expected to comply with No Contact Orders in accordance with the Code of Student Conduct, which provides that “Colgate students must abide by University policies and procedures and comply with directions of University officials acting in performance of their duties.”
 The issuance of a No Contact Order is not a disciplinary sanction and is not considered part of a student‘s disciplinary record unless the student subsequently violates the No Contact Order.
 Different and additional conditions apply to the issuance of No Contact Orders pursuant to the University’s Student Nondiscrimination, Anti-Harassment, and Sexual Misconduct Policy (see section IX.
 Interim Remedies).

 Policy Governing the Scheduling of Social Events with Alcohol